JuneDrinleng/SAM_border_recognition/README.md

 the [check_result](./data/check_result) is used to store the output of [2_check](./code/2_check)

 the [output_timefinger](./data/output_timefinger) is used to store the output of  [3_time_fingerprint](./code/3_time_fingerprint)

+## 3 model

+all the model can be downloaded from https://github.com/facebookresearch/segment-anything?tab=readme-ov-file

+you can choose 1 model fit your situation best to use

+this folder [model](./model) is used to store the model downloading from the  above website